core-wg/comi/draft-ietf-core-comi.md

 One or multiple data node instances are replaced with the idempotent CoAP iPATCH method {{RFC8132}}.

-There are no Uri-Query options for the iPATCH method.
+There are no query parameters for the iPATCH method.

-The processing of the iPATCH command is specified by Content-Format 'application/yang-instances+cbor'.
+The processing of the iPATCH command is specified by Content-Type 'application/yang-instances+cbor'.
 In summary, if the CBOR patch payload contains a data node instance that is not present in the target, this instance is added.
 If the target contains the specified instance, the content of this instance is replaced with the value of the payload.